- A high-yield savings account earns interest at a considerably higher rate than a regular savings account, as much as 10 times or more.

-A high-yield savings account is much the same as a regular savings account, except that it earns interest at a considerably higher rate — as much as 20 to 25 times higher.
+A high-yield savings account is much the same as a regular savings account, except that it earns interest at a considerably higher rate — as much as 10 times higher or more.

-The rate for high-yield online savings accounts at the same time reached as high as 2.11 percent APY.
-High-yield interest rates can vary widely — from 0.5 percent to more than two percent APY — though most high-yield accounts pay 0.3 percent to 0.5 percent APY.
+The rate for high-yield online savings accounts at the same time reached as high as 5% APY.
+But high-yield interest rates can vary widely.

 The chief difference between a high-yield savings account and a more traditional savings account is the higher interest rate offered by the high-yield account.